Beyond Re-Animator: Plot

 Crushed by Laura's death, Dr. Phillips succumbs to Dr. West's wishes and his experiments are allowed to literally take on new life.
 West & Phillips revive Laura with the NPE, although it is quickly seen that the dangerous side effects of West's past work are still present with the NPE.
 Eventually, the warden of the prison uncovers West's experiments and moves to put an end to them, but he is killed by West, and subsequently re-animated.
 West uses the NPE from a prisoner's pet rat, causing some unexpected side effects in the warden's behavior.
 It quickly manifests itself as the prison descends into utter chaos as a riot breaks out, with vials of the reagent circulating through the population.
 Soon, it is unclear who is dead, who is alive, and who has been exposed to the agent.

 When the chaos finally settles from the bloody prison riot, West escapes captivity before the guards appear by stealing Phillips' I.D. when he comes across Phillips weeping over Laura's decapitated body.
 As police and authorities take control of the prison, Phillips is dragged away as he and Laura's head start laughing.
 Herbert West is shown putting on his glasses outside the prison and disappears into the night to continue his research.
+During the end credits a comical rat versus zombie severed-penis boxing matching is seen.